 Expenditure data may require updating to reflect lag data or adjustments, e.g., refunds, recoupments, cost settlements, or disallowances.
 Report the revised expenditures for acute care services provided to the waiver recipients in section VIII of a separate lag report.
 Indicate the prior period to which the revised data apply.
 Do not combine current and revised prior data in a single report.

 Subsection A (Lines 1-6).--Enter the total annual expenditures for acute care services provided during the period specified in item 7 to the §1915(c) waiver recipients distributed by level of care.
-Also, enter the total of
+Also, enter the total of all expenditures for each column on line A.

 Rev. 87 2-241